mikedickey/go-s2s/README.md

 ### Notes

 #### Client Mode Notes
-- The command reads the log file line by line and sends each line as a separate event
+- The command reads the log file line by line and sends each line as a separate message
-- If an error occurs while sending an event, it will be logged but the command will continue processing the remaining events
+- If an error occurs while sending a message, it will be logged but the command will continue processing the remaining lines
-- The connection is automatically closed when all events have been sent or if an error occurs
+- The connection is automatically closed when all messages have been sent or if an error occurs
 - When using TLS, the server name should match the certificate's Common Name (CN) or Subject Alternative Name (SAN)
-- Event metadata (index, host, source, sourcetype) is applied to all events sent from the log file
+- Metadata (index, host, source, sourcetype) is applied to all messages sent from the log file
-- If metadata fields are not specified, they will be empty in the sent events
+- If metadata fields are not specified, they will be empty in the sent messages

 #### Server Mode Notes
-- In server mode, the command will listen for incoming connections and print each received event to stdout
+- In server mode, the command will listen for incoming connections and print each received message to stdout
 - Server mode can be stopped by pressing Ctrl+C
 - When using TLS in server mode, both certificate (-cert) and private key (-key) files must be specified
 - The server validates the S2S protocol signature from incoming connections
 - Each client connection is handled in a separate goroutine
 - The server will continue accepting new connections until stopped
-- Events are printed to stdout in the format: "Received event: <event content>"
+- Messages are printed to stdout in the format: "Received message: <message content>"